 Better yet, it’s a one-pot meal that comes together quickly, so you can spend more time outside (where it’s finally warm!) during these gorgeous summer days.

 The secret, which I learned from everyone’s best teacher (Mom), is blending the soup slightly with an immersion blender once it’s cooked.
 This thickens the broth into a subtly creamy tomato goodness as the tender vegetables and beans get partially swirled into the broth itself.
-Instead of a watery soup punctuated by sturdy bites of pasta, the end result is much more texturally balanced.
+Instead of a watery base punctuated by sturdy bites of pasta, the end result is much more texturally balanced.

 My first experience with minestrone soup was probably at an Olive Garden, where I enjoyed it mostly as a dipping mechanism for those infamous breadsticks.
 Blending the minestrone in this recipe gives it body and creaminess, which makes for a thicker, more filling soup that works well as a main course rather than a starter.
 With a bit of fresh lemon juice added for brightness and grated parmesan for a salty finish, this soup doesn’t need buttery breadsticks to shine (although they certainly wouldn’t hurt).